vishal5208/maze-solver/README.md

-# Run the command in terminal : python3 scripts/CoreGUI.py
+# Run the command in the terminal : python3 scripts/CoreGUI.py

 # Project details